cchaves21/carlos-chaves-mb-test-project/README.md

 ### Notes

 There are some improvements that I would make if I had more time such as:
-1. Remove the fixed price value and import it into a JSON file.
-So we can run the same test with different values
-2. Create a custom command to validate the price values removing it from the test script
+1. Create a custom command to validate the price values removing it from the test script
-3. Add implicit waits
+2. Add implicit waits